 Areas of application

-For reliable integration of counter battens into the SOLITEX WELDANO 3000 system.
+For reliable sealing around counter battens as part of the SOLITEX WELDANO 3000 system.

 SOLITEX WELDANO 3000 is to be installed horizontally (parallel to the eave).
 Unhindered drainage of water must be ensured.
 Cross joints are to be avoided.
 If membrane joints are necessary, they should be offset with respect to each other.

-When used to protect building structures during the construction phase, SOLITEX WELDANO 3000 roof lining membranes can be subjected to outdoor exposure for up to 4 months (e.g. as a temporary covering in accordance with the German ZVDH regulations).
+When used to protect building structures during the construction phase, SOLITEX WELDANO 3000 roof lining membranes can be subjected to outdoor exposure for up to 4 months (or up to 6 months in climate zones that are comparable to Northern and Central Europe) – e.g. as a temporary covering in accordance with the German ZVDH regulations.
 The roof pitch must be at least 3°.
 National regulations should be taken into account here.

 Fasteners may not be applied on flat surface areas or in areas where water run-off is collected (e.g. in roof valleys).
 We recommend the use of corrosion-resistant fasteners.

-The membrane edges are to be heat-welded using the WELDANO TURGA system solvent welding agent or a hot air gun.
-The heat-welding area must be dry and free of frost, dust and grease.
+The membrane edges are to be welded using the WELDANO TURGA system solvent welding agent or a hot air gun.
+The welding area must be dry and free of frost, dust and grease.
 If dirt (e.g. oil) is stuck to the surface, moisten a cloth lightly with WELDANO TURGA system solvent welding agent and use it to clean off this dirt.
-Both sides of the membrane can be heat-welded and are suitable as upper layers.
-Heat-welding with a solvent welding agent can be carried out at temperatures above 0 °C / 32 °F. Please observe the hazard notices on the container.
+Both sides of the membrane can be welded and are suitable as upper layers.
+Welding with a solvent welding agent can be carried out at temperatures above 0 °C / 32 °F. Please observe the hazard notices on the container.